aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip/archive/createentries/_index.md

 ## CreateEntries(string, bool) {#createentries_1}

-Adds to the archive all files and directories recursively in the directory given.
+Add to the archive all files and directories recursively in the directory given.

 ```csharp
 public Archive CreateEntries(string sourceDirectory, bool includeRootDirectory = true)